 Sometimes your chequing account runs dry when you’re trying to make ends meet, but by age 30 you’ve had a bank account long enough to know how to stay out of the red.
-If overdraft is a habit for you, it’s one you need to break by 30.
+If an overdraft is a habit for you, it’s one you need to break by 30.

 4. Established good credit history & a great credit score

 Maybe you missed some payments and even had a debt go to collections when you were young and foolish, but by 30 you should have redeemed yourself from these mistakes.
-A solid credit history will help you with big purchases like a house or a car but also shows you pay your bills on time and don’t live at the limit of your credit cards.
+Solid credit history will help you with big purchases like a house or a car but also shows you pay your bills on time and don’t live at the limit of your credit cards.

 Want to know where you stand?
 Check your credit score and get your credit report for free.